Tiara Andini: 2021 - present: Arti untuk Cinta, Tiara Andini and film debut

 On 21 February 2021, Tiara Andini sang a duet with Thai actor Bright Vachirawit at the Giveaway Roboguru Show.
 This event was broadcast by 9 television stations, namely Indosiar, Trans7, Trans TV, RCTI, GTV, SCTV, MNCTV, RTV, and NET.

-A year after graduating from Indonesian Idol, Tiara Andini was joined by Arsy Widianto to collaborate on a music project.
+A year after graduating from Indonesian Idol, Tiara Andini joined with Arsy Widianto to collaborate on a music project.
 This project was originally a music series consisting of four interconnected songs, starting with the song Cintanya Aku and ending with Bahaya.
 On 12 March 2021, the music series was packaged and released as an extended play entitled Arti untuk Cinta with the addition of one new song to the album track.
-Four songs in this album were performed in collaboration and a song was performed solo by Arsy Widianto, namely Padamu Luka.
+Four songs in this album were performed in collaboration, and a song was performed solo by Arsy Widianto, namely Padamu Luka.
 The word Arti used in the title is an abbreviation of the names Arsy Widianto and Tiara Andini.
-In the making of this album, Indonesian musician Yovie Widianto was assisted as a songwriter and as a producer assisted by Adrian Kitut.
+In the making of this album, Indonesian musician Yovie Widianto was assisted as a songwriter and as a producer by Adrian Kitut.
 Arti untuk Cinta has won the award as Best Pop Album from the 2021 Anugerah Musik Indonesia Awards.

 After she postponed going to college for a year to pursue her career.
-In 2021, Tiara Andini enrolled at Multimedia Nusantara University, where she chose S1 level in the Communication Science study program.
+In 2021, Tiara Andini enrolled at Multimedia Nusantara University, where she chose the S1 (undergraduate) level in the Communication Science study program.

 Two days before the release of her debut album, she was picked as Spotify's Indonesian Artist of the Month in the context of the Equal campaign program.
-In the campaign, her photo was chosen to be placed on a digital billboard at Times Square in New York, United States.
-On 17 December 2021, she released her first studio album which has a homonymous title with her stage name and received high mounth acclaimed.
+In the campaign, her photo was chosen to be placed on a digital billboard at Times Square in New York, USA.
+On 17 December 2021, she released her first studio album which has a homonymous title with her stage name and received high month acclaimed.
 The album contains eight tracks of which five singles have been previously released.
 Celebrating the release of her debut album, she also held an Afterparty event which aired exclusively through the YouTube Premium service on the album's release date.
 Her songs have become top charts on various digital music platforms.
 On Spotify, the album's total listeners will be over 500 million by October 2023.
 This album also won Album of the Year at the 2022 Indonesian Music Awards.